gardener/dependency-watchdog/doc/dependency-watchdog.md

 ## Summary

+`DWD` has primarily two functions:
+1. It periodically checks the reachability of shoot API server by trying to reach it via internal and external endpoints.
+If the shoot API server is no longer reachable via external probe then it will initiate the scale down of dependent resources in the order as defined in the DWD prober `ConfigMap`.
+If and when the shoot API server reachability is restored it will scale back the dependent resources in the order as defined in the DWD prober `ConfigMap`.
+2. If and when `etcd` is unavailable and subsequently recovers after some time then it checks if the dependent control-plane components are in `CrashLookBackoff`.
+If they are in this state then it will delete this pods, forcing a restart to reduce the unavailability of dependent control plane components.

 The current design of Dependency-Watchdog (a.k.a `DWD`) has flaws which results in race conditions, non-deterministic behavior due to heavy usage of `un-substantiated` sleep and timeout values and complex goroutine handling leading to inconsistent behavior w.r.t scaling of dependent resource.
 The proposal is to revamp the design and make it testable and